-- From 2010-2016, the Choice Neighborhoods Program, administered by the U.S. Department of Housing and Urban Development (HUD), provided grants to support "locally driven strategies to address struggling neighborhoods with distressed public or HUD-assisted housing through a comprehensive approach to neighborhood transformation."
-This was exemplified in the Larimer/East Liberty Choice Neighborhood of Pittsburgh, Pennsylvania where the local Housing Authority and the City of Pittsburgh worked with community groups and other stakeholders to put together a neighborhood plan to use the \$30 million HUD grant.
-In initial phases of the project, the Co-applicants established a collaborative governance structure with key community stakeholders and outside funding was leveraged to hire full time community engagement staff as implementation of the plan began.
-Components of the Larimer Transformation Plan that are now being implemented include: building 350 mixed-income housing units, providing homeowner's assistance, creating local family sustaining jobs, securing healthy food supplies, expanding parks and open space and access to them, creating a stormwater management system, and creating a green business and manufacturing zone.
-The characteristic provides a stormwater management system, and creating a green business and manufacturing zone. - In 2016, HUD awarded 13 Natural Disaster Resilience Competition (NDRC) Grants to fund projects that address unmet needs from past disasters while increasing the regions' resiliency to future disasters.
-The City of New Orleans' was awarded a NDRC grant that will fund projects in the Gentilly Resilience District, 1 of 6 newly-designated Resilience Districts that aim to "[focus] investments for maximum place-based efficacy in an area prioritized for its particular nexus of physical and social vulnerability."
+- From 2010-2016, the Choice Neighborhoods Program, administered by the U.S. Department of Housing and Urban Development (HUD), provided grants to support "locally driven strategies to address struggling neighborhoods with distressed public or HUD-assisted housing through a comprehensive approach to neighborhood transformation."12 This was exemplified in the Larimer/East Liberty Choice Neighborhood of Pittsburgh, Pennsylvania where the local Housing Authority and the City of Pittsburgh worked with community groups and other stakeholders to put together a neighborhood plan to use the \$30 million HUD grant.
+In initial phases of the project, the Co-applicants established a collaborative governance structure with key community stakeholders and outside funding was leveraged to hire full time community engagement staff as implementation of the plan began.13 Components of the Larimer Transformation Plan that are now being implemented include: building 350 mixed-income housing units, providing homeowner's assistance, creating local family sustaining jobs, securing healthy food supplies, expanding parks and open space and access to them, creating a stormwater management system, and creating a green business and manufacturing zone.14 - In 2016, HUD awarded 13 Natural Disaster Resilience Competition (NDRC) Grants to fund projects that address unmet needs from past disasters while increasing the regions' resiliency to future disasters.15 The City of New Orleans' was awarded a NDRC grant that will fund projects in the Gentilly Resilience District, 1 of 6 newly-designated Resilience Districts that aim to "[focus] investments for maximum place-based efficacy in an area prioritized for its particular nexus of physical and social vulnerability."
 A broad range of stakeholders were involved in identifying the city's resilience needs, and the subsequent development of a plan to address those needs.
-The resilience strategy builds off of existing developments and plans, such as the Greater New Orleans Urban Water Plan, which calls for the widespread use of green infrastructure retrofits to neighborhood streets and vacant lots, the creation of bluegreen parklands and corridors that will capture, clean, and store storm water runoff, and the transformation of drainage canals into public waterfronts.
+The resilience strategy builds off of existing developments and plans, such as the Greater New Orleans Urban Water Plan, which calls for the widespread use of green infrastructure retrofits to neighborhood streets and vacant lots, the creation of blue-green parklands and corridors that will capture, clean, and store storm water runoff, and the transformation of drainage canals into public waterfronts.
 The proposal also calls for the creation of more reliable and efficient energy and water infrastructure systems, continued coastal restoration efforts, incentive programs and subsidies for homeowners to invest in energy-efficiency, stormwater management, home elevation, and storm resilience retrofits.
 The proposal maintains a strong focus on equity throughout, stating, "Integral to each of the proposed actions is a workforce development component that connects unemployed New Orleanians to careers in the growing environmental services sector.
 Economic growth will not be enjoyed widely without an equity strategy...."

-https://www.hudexchange.info/programs/cdbg-dr/resilient-recovery/ https://portal.hud.gov/hudportal/HUD?src=/program_offices/public_indian_housing/programs/ph/cn> https://portal.hud.gov/hudportal/documents/huddoc?id=CNGranteeReport2015.pdf
+12 Choice Neighborhoods.
+U.S. Department of Housing and Urban Development. <https://portal.hud.gov/hudportal/HUD?src=/program_offices/public_indian_housing/programs/ph/cn>